DanielHunt16/SpotifyToYouTubeSongPlaylist/README.md

 6. Open the main python file

-7. On line 32 add the id for the YouTube playlist
+7. On line 32 add the id for the YouTube playlist.
+It needs to be an already existing playlist

 8. On line 42 add the id for the Spotify playlist